marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 {% endhighlight %}

-This isn't all that bad, but if you ever end up somewhere looking at final query you won't be able to what statuses are used by the query.
+This isn't all that bad, but if you ever end up somewhere looking at final query you won't be able to tell what statuses are used by the query.

 ## Storing values as Strings

 If you define an enum backed by a string, you can define any indentifier for the values.
-Mostlikey you might want to use exaclty the same indentifier as the one used in the Rails enum.
+Most likey you might want to use exactly the same indentifier as the one used in the Rails enum.

 {% highlight ruby %}